When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.~Proverbs 3:24 NIV

-Brian Halligan, the CEO of an 8-billion-dollar company, takes a nap every day during working hours.
+Brian Halligan, the CEO of an eight-billion-dollar company, takes a nap every day during working hours.
 In fact, he converted a room in his company’s office into a “nap area” for his workers.
-In Proverbs, we read,

 When I awoke, I thanked the Lord for allowing me to revisit this precious moment in time with my children, recalling that I should always rejoice.

 When my son came over to celebrate, I embraced him a little longer than I usually do.

 Puzzled, he asked, “Mom, are you okay?”

 I said, “Yes, I just missed you.
 Happy birthday, son!”